 In standalone mode, FortiClient is not connected to FortiGate or EMS.
 In this mode, FortiClient is free for private individuals and commercial businesses to use.
 No license is required.
-See Getting started with standalone mode on page 16.
+See Getting started with standalone mode on page 17.

-Support for FortiClient in standalone mode is provided on the Fortinet Technical Discussion Forums.
-Phone support is not provided.
+Support for FortiClient in standalone mode is provided only on the Fortinet Technical Discussion Forums.
+Phone support from the Fortinet Technical Assistance Center is not provided unless you purchase a FortiClient license.